obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 - `has scheduled date`
 - `scheduled (before|after|on) <date>`

+> `has scheduled date` was introduced in Tasks 1.6.0.

 ### Due Date

 - `no due date`
 - `has due date`
 - `due (before|after|on) <date>`

+> `has due date` was introduced in Tasks 1.6.0.

 ### Happens